Prototype-Based Test-Time Adaptation of Vision-Language Models: Experiments

 \textbf{Results on the Cross-Domain Generalization.} Table~\ref{tab:1} reports the results on cross-domain benchmarks.
 Without performing any backpropagation at test time, PTA achieves substantial improvements over backpropagation-based prompt optimization methods, outperforming TPT~\cite{TPT} and DiffTPT~\cite{DIffTPT} by 4.28\% and 3.91\%, respectively.
 Notably, PTA achieves performance comparable to DPE~\cite{DPE}, a cache-based prototype learning method that relies on gradient updates and incorporates LLM-generated prompts as handcrafted priors.
 This comparison highlights that PTA serves as a more efficient and principled prototype-based TTA approach, achieving competitive performance without gradient updates, external caches, and additional LLM priors.
 Compared with other backpropagation-free TTA methods, PTA consistently achieves the strongest performance.
 For example, PTA improves the average accuracy by 0.70\%, 1.41\%, 1.63\%, and 0.64\% over cache-based methods including BoostAdapter~\cite{boostadapter}, TDA~\cite{TDA}, SCA~\cite{SCA}, and ADAPT~\cite{APT}, respectively.
 These results demonstrate that our prototype-based TTA exhibits superior robustness under domain shifts, as it can more effectively exploit a broader set of test samples rather than relying on a filtered cache subset.

 \textbf{Results on the OOD Generalization.} We further evaluate PTA on out-of-distribution (OOD) generalization benchmarks.
-As reported in Table~\ref{tab:2}, PTA achieves the best average OOD performance among existing TTA methods.
-For example, PTA outperforms the backpropagation-based GS-Bias~\cite{gs-bias} by 1.44\%, demonstrating that continuous knowledge accumulation in a streaming manner is more effective for OOD scenarios than treating test samples as independent instances.
-Moreover, compared to the backpropagation-free TDA~\cite{TDA}, PTA consistently yields performance gains across all datasets, demonstrating its effectiveness in handling the complex distribution shifts inherent in OOD environments.
+As reported in Table~\ref{tab:2}, PTA achieves strong average OOD performance among existing TTA methods.
+In particular, PTA outperforms the backpropagation-based GS-Bias~\cite{gs-bias} by 1.44\%, suggesting that streaming knowledge accumulation is more effective for OOD generalization than adapting to each test sample independently.
+PTA also consistently improves upon the backpropagation-free TDA~\cite{TDA} across datasets, demonstrating its robustness to complex distribution shifts in OOD environments.
+Although BoostAdapter~\cite{boostadapter} achieves higher OOD accuracy by expanding the cache with augmented views, its gains come with additional test-time computation.
+In contrast, PTA adopts a cache-free paradigm, achieving efficient TTA through compact prototype-level knowledge accumulation.